kbase/kbase-ui/docs/building.md

 - ensure you have the prequisites
 - fetch kbase ui
--

 ## Prerequisites

 If your machine is not set up for javascript development, you may need to install some prerequisites.
 If so, please refer to the [developer set up docs].

+- install system tools and global node binaries
+- the kbase-ui Makefile does not install anything globally

-## Create a development directory
+# Create a development environment

 This directory will contain the kbase-ui repo and any other related repos or files.
 The kbase-ui is self-contained, but if you will be working on plugins in tandem, it is handy to use a working directory to contain each repo -- kbase-ui and any plugins.